 - 1. Using a DOS formatted floppy disk. - 2.
 Using the NexPath Telephony Server console, which is accessed using a standard PC keyboard and VGA monitor connected to the NexPath Telephony Server. - 3.
 Using bootp, a subset of the DHCP protocol.
 The bootp protocol must first be enabled using the console or a floppy disk.
 By default, it is disabled on the NexPath Telephony Server.
-You should only use bootp if you are a network expert and very familiar with network issues, since a static IP is best for the NexPath system.
-The IP address of the NexPath system must be known by all users of the network interface in order to communicate with the server.
-Dynamic IP assignment makes this much more difficult unless your DHCP settings are automatically propagated to DNS.
+You should only use bootp if you are a network expert and very familiar with network issues, since a static IP is best for the NexPath system The IP address of the NexPath system must be known by all users of the network interface in order to communicate with the server.
+Dynamic IP assignment makes this much more difficult unless your DHCP settings are automatically propagated to DNS, since the network address will be different each time the NexPath Telephony Server is booted (without special setup on you DHCP server).